 One way to limit exposure to airborne allergens and irritants is the use of a High-efficiency particulate air (HEPA) filter attached to the vacuum cleaner.
 These filters can be effective for people who have problems with airborne allergens and irritants such as animal dander, pollen and dust.

 HEPA filters are also available in room air cleaning devices.
 People who use HEPA air filters say they feel better and have reduced symptoms.
 Studies show some reduction in the amount of cat and dog allergens with the use of HEPA filters.
 To date, though, the majority of clinical studies do not prove conclusively that HEPA air filters result in a reduction of medication use.

 Types of HEPA Filters

 Freestanding filter units trap airborne allergens, such as pollen and animal dander, and don't re-release them back into the air.
-HEPA filters attached to vacuum cleaners reduce dust by trapping the small particles, comprised largely of dust mites, and don't re-release "dirty" air.
+HEPA filters attached to vacuum cleaners reduce dust by trapping small particles, composed largely of dust mites, and don't re-release "dirty" air.
 Regular vacuums redistribute the same dust, dirt and allergens into the air that are sucked out of carpet and furniture.

-Many people with allergies have a freestanding HEPA filter in the bedroom, a HEPA filter attached to a vacuum cleaner or both.
+Many people with allergies have a freestanding HEPA filter in the bedroom, a HEPA filter attached to a vacuum cleaner, or both.
 Filters need to be changed regularly in freestanding units and vacuums.
 Vacuums equipped with HEPA filters require enough power to draw up all dirt and allergens, and need to be airtight to ensure that the smallest particles don't escape.

 No Substitute for Medical Treatment